Relevant Work Experience - 2020 Entry

 • Experience of working with diverse groups;

-We recognise that it is not always possible for students to obtain work placements in a medical environment given the limited availability of volunteer placements in hospitals and similar clinical settings.
+We recognise that it is not always possible for students to obtain work placements with a doctor or in a medical environment given the limited availability of volunteer placements in hospitals and similar clinical settings.
 However, in addition to shadowing a GP or other medical practitioner, there are many other areas related to medicine in which you can gain experience.
 Some examples of these are listed below:-

 • Paid or voluntary work experience in a residential care home, hospice or similar;